kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

 Instantiating `KinClient` requires three parameters: the URL to the [Horizon servers](../kin-architecture-overview.md/#horizon-servers), the desired blockchain environment, and the `appId`. `appId` is a 4 -character string, provided by Kin and associated uniquely with each app.
-In the test environment you can use any valid `appId`.
+In the test environment, you can use any valid `appId`.

 For this example, add to your `viewDidLoad()` function a call to initialize the Kin client.
 This is not a preferred method for a production app, but good enough for this exploration.